Gregsen/jain/README.md

 #Jain
-Jain is a simple java installer for Ubuntu.
+Jain (JAva INstaller) is a simple java installer for Ubuntu.
 It provides a minimalistic GUI to make installing easier.

 ##Usage